matplotlib/basemap/doc/users/installing.rst

   by running ``from mpl_toolkits.basemap import Basemap`` at the python prompt.

-  Basemap includes two auxilliary packages, pydap and httplib2.
+  Basemap includes three auxilliary packages, pydap, pyshapelib httplib2.
   By default, setup.py checks to see if these are already installed, and if so does not try to overwrite them.
-If you get import errors related to either of these two packages, edit setup.cfg and set pydap and/or httplib2 to True to force installation of the included versions.
+If you get import errors related to any of these packages, edit setup.cfg and set the appropriate entry to True to force installation of the included versions.

 * To test, cd to the examples directory and run ``python simpletest.py``.